Sbox-Cinema/sbox-cinema/CONTRIBUTING.md

 ## Keep code consistent

-General code formatting should follow the `.editorconfig` in the repo.
+General code formatting should follow the `.editorconfig` in the repo and the `STYLE.md` file.

 Try to keep code files consistent in style and convention, if you're working in an existing file, follow how that file does things.